MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bringup/acpi-system-description-tables.md

 ---
 title: ACPI system description tables
-description: Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification is not required on SoC-based platforms, but much of the ACPI Software Specification can be required. ms.date: 03/22/2023
+description: Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification isn't required on SoC-based platforms, but much of the ACPI Software Specification can be required. ms.date: 03/22/2023
 ---

 # ACPI system description tables

-Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification is not required on SoC-based platforms, but much of the ACPI Software Specification is (or can be) required.
+Implementation of the Advanced Configuration and Power Interface (ACPI) Hardware Specification isn't required on SoC-based platforms, but much of the ACPI Software Specification is (or can be) required.
 ACPI defines a generic, extensible table-passing mechanism, plus specific tables for describing the platform to the operating system.

 Table structures and headers, including ID and checksum fields, are defined in the [ACPI 5.0 specification](https://uefi.org/specifications).
 Windows utilizes this table-passing mechanism, in addition to the specific tables that are described in this article.